-The software on the Fold is excellent, with app continuity, DeX Mode, Flex Mode, Secure Folder and Goodlock, and some superb multitasking capabilities, aided by Samsung’s ecosystem and the S Pen, which works as a mouse too.
+The software on the Fold is excellent, with app continuity, DeX Mode, Flex Mode, Secure Folder, and Goodlock, and some superb multitasking capabilities, aided by Samsung’s ecosystem and the S Pen, which works as a mouse, too.
 A cursor will appear if you hover it over the screen, mimicking a mouse pointer.
-The dock on OneUI 5 is nice too.
+The dock on OneUI 5 is nice, too.

 However, many felt the experience could use smoother animations and better transitions, with improved smoothness overall when using the phone.

 At the moment, only some apps take advantage of the large inner display.
-Working with developers to optimise more apps to take advantage of all that screen real estate will improve the user experience tenfold.
+Working with developers to optimize more apps to take advantage of all that screen real estate will improve the user experience tenfold.

 6: Bigger Battery and Faster Charging